Ngurelban people

-The Ngurelban or Ngurai-illamwurrung are an Aboriginal Australian people of the state of Victoria.
+The Ngurelban, also written as Ngurai-illamwurrung, Ngurraiillam, Noorilim and Orilim, are an Aboriginal Australian people of the state of Victoria.

 Language

-The Ngurelban language was similar to that of the Taungurung, the neighbouring tribe to their east.
+The Ngurelban language was similar to that of the Taungurung, the neighbouring related people to the southeast.

 Country

 Ngurelban tribal territory takes in an estimated 3,000 sq. miles of land.
-According to Norman Tindale, it runs along the Campaspe River, (Note: There is possibly some confusion in these reports.
+According to Norman Tindale, it runs along the Goulburn River, (Note: There is possibly some confusion in these reports.
 Barkwick wrfites:'Tindale's 1974 description of a 'Ngurelban tribe' on the Campaspe merges Tuckfield's report with Curr's and Howitt's descriptions of clans speaking a different language at and east of the Campaspe.') has its northern boundary edging on Echuca, its western frontier probably not beyond Gunbower.
-It extended south of Tatura along the Goulburn River to Old Crossing (Mitchellstown), and north of Seymour.
+It extended south of Shepparton along the Goulburn River to Old Crossing (Mitchellstown), and north of Seymour.

 Social organisation

+The Ngurelban are considered to be very closely associated with the East Kulin Nations and are sometimes described as a northern group of the Daungwurrung people.
+To demonstrate this closeness, the mother of Wurundjeri leader William Barak was Ngurelban.

 Ngurelban were organised according to three groups or clans: